Frequently Asked Questions

 14. What is a Contractor Team Arrangement?

-A teaming arrangement may be an arrangement in which a potential prime contractor agrees with one or more companies to have them act as its subcontractors under a specified Government contract or acquisition program or it may be a JV
+A teaming arrangement may be an arrangement in which a potential prime contractor agrees with one or more companies to have them act as its subcontractors under a specified Government contract or acquisition program.
+Or, it may be a Joint Venture.

-However, the SBA is not normally involved with these arrangements, and the SBA is not required to review or approve them.
+However, the SBA is not normally involved with these arrangements and the SBA is not required to review nor approve them.